 How to cook beef loin: Grill, broil, pan-sear

 The round primal consists of beef cuts that come from the rump, hips, hind legs, and knees of the cow.
 Because it is made up of hard-working muscles that contain a lot of connective tissue and a lower fat content, round primal beef cuts are tougher and less expensive cuts of beef.
 When cooked properly, these beef cuts can be tender and have a delicious, beefy flavor.
-For best results, slow-cook or marinate prior to high heat cooking to tenderize.
+For best results, slow-cook or marinate before high-heat cooking to tenderize.
 The most common use for a round roast is to make roast beef for sandwiches.

 Round subprimal cuts: Bottom round, top round, eye of round, sirloin tip